USDA Loan Calculator – Your Resource

 USDA Repayment Income

 USDA repayment income refers to the ability of the borrowers to repay the USDA loan.
-Lenders will look at the borrower’s repayment income through the DTI ratio.
+Lenders look at the borrower’s repayment income through the DTI ratio.

 Can I refinance my USDA loan?